rtdeb/GeoPick/README.md

 <hr>

 ### VERSIONS
+#### Version 1.0.3
+- Documented new shortcuts in Help.
+- Solved regression misplacing WKT and Delete dialog boxes.

 #### Version 1.0.2
 - Changed language in html file form 'es' to 'en' to prevent browsers from prompting to translate from spanish.
 - Search box now keeps the latest search and this can be copied to the clipboard.